gpuoti/Artifact-PonyExpress/doc/source/python-interface.rst

   pony.deliver(instructions, meta_request)

-The snippet above requires two projects from the portfolio named **dep-v1** and **prj61** and move their content according to the list of unpack operations.
+The snippet above requires two projects from the bag named **dep-v1** and **prj61** and move their content according to the list of unpack operations.

 The metadata file